Gbagyi people

-Gbagyi or Gbari (plural - Agbagyi/Agbari) is the name and the language of Gbagyi/Gbari ethnic group who are predominantly found in Central Nigeria, with a population of about 1 million people.
-Members of the ethnic group speak two dialects.
-While speakers of the dialects were loosely called Gwari by both the Hausa Fulani and Europeans during pre-colonial Nigeria they prefer to be known as Gbagyi/Gbari.
-They live in the Niger, the Federal Capital Territory - Abuja, and Kaduna State.
-They are also found in Nasarawa central Nigeria Area.
-Gbagyi/Gbari is one of the most populated ethnic and indigenous group in the middle belt and Federal Capital Territory of Nigeria and their major occupation is farming.
-Pottery is also an occupation practiced by the women.
+The Gbagyi or Gbari (plural - Agbagyi/Agbari) are an ethnic group found predominantly in Central Nigeria with an estimated population of 12 million spread in four states, including Abuja, and located in thirty local government areas.
+It is also the name of their language.
+Members of this ethnic group speak two dialects.
+While speakers of the dialects were loosely called Gwari by both the Hausa and the Fulani, as well as by Europeans during pre-colonial Nigeria, they prefer to be known as Gbagyi/Gbari.
+They live in Niger State, the Federal Capital Territory - Abuja, and Kaduna State.
+They are also found in Nasarawa State, central Nigeria Area.
+Gbagyi/Gbari is one of the most populous ethnic groups in the middle belt and indigenous to the Federal Capital Territory of Nigeria.
+This means Gbagyi people are among the bonafide owners of the Nigerian capital city, Abuja.

 History

 Social-political structure

 Historically, the Gbagyi/Gbari practice a patrilineal kinship system.
 The lowest tier of authority is found in the extended family compound led by the oldest male.
-The compound consist of small huts and rectangular buildings.
-The Esu/Osu (king) is the highest tier of authority in a Gbagyi/Gbari settlement and he is assisted by a group of elders. e Gbagyi/Gbari people are predominantly farmers but they are also hunters whilst some are involved in making traditional arts and craft products such as pottery and woodwork like mortar and pestle.
-The Gbagyi/Gbari are proficient with mixing clay to produce decorative household products such as pots.
-They are also known to be very good farmers, as they use local farm instruments like hoes and cutlasses to farm yams, maize, millet and groundnuts.
+Being a patriarchal community, the Osu (king) is the highest tier of authority in a Gbagyi/Gbari settlement and he is assisted by a group of elders who are charged with the responsibility of ensuring peace in the land.

+Women historically have been known to carry things on their shoulders instead of their heads.
+This is because it is believed that since the head is the "King of the entire body", you should not carry anything normal on it.

+Additionally, Gbagyi familiarity with the lapis lazuli stone has been taken in some quarters as indication of Egyptian origin.
+The question of Gbagyi origin is further complicated by the fact that the Nupe and Gbagyi languages have recognised affinity and the Koro, whose history seems to have been intricately linked with that of the Gbagyi, actually claim linkage with Wukari and the Kwarafara empire (Cadman, 1913).